-The School Transit Subsidy Program offers free or reduced fares for District students who use Metrobus, the DC Circulator, or Metrorail to travel to and from school and school-related activities.
+The School Transit Subsidy Program offers free or reduced transit fares for District students to travel to and from school and school-related activities.
 The program is available to students enrolled in DC public, public charter, and private schools.
-The program relies on an electronic pass that is loaded onto a student’s DC One Card.

 Kids Ride Free